 Advanced Parameter Estimation for the Gompertz-Makeham Process: A Comparative Study of MMLE, PSO, CS, and Bayesian Methods

-• Muthanna Subhi Sulaiman Department Statistics and Informatics, College of Computer and Mathematics, University of Mosul, Iraq
+• Muthanna Subhi Sulaiman Department Statistics and Informatics, College of Computer and Mathematics, University of Mosul, Mosul, Iraq

-• Sura Mohamed Hussein Department Statistics and Informatics, College of Computer and Mathematics, University of Mosul, Iraq
+• Sura Mohamed Hussein Department Statistics and Informatics, College of Computer and Mathematics, University of Mosul, Mosul, Iraq

 Keywords: Gompertzian-Make ham Process; PSO Algorithm; Modified Maximum Likelihood Estimation; Simulation; Non-homogeneous Poisson Processes; Artificial Intelligence.